reinacho03/Music_playlist/README.md

 ## Phase 4: Task 2
 - Sample of the events that occur when the program runs:
 - Logged events:
+Tue Apr 11 21:49:02 PDT 2023
-  - song added - Low by Sza
+song added - Low by Sza

+Tue Apr 11 21:49:07 PDT 2023
-  - song added - Perfect by Ed Sheeran
+song added - Perfect by Ed Sheeran

+Tue Apr 11 21:49:09 PDT 2023
-  - song removed - Perfect by Ed Sheeran
+song removed - Perfect by Ed Sheeran

+Tue Apr 11 21:49:11 PDT 2023
-  - song added - Anti Hero by Taylor Swift
+song added - Anti Hero by Taylor Swift

+Tue Apr 11 21:49:12 PDT 2023
-  - song added - Die For You by The Weeknd
+song added - Die For You by The Weeknd

+## Phase 4: Task 3
+- If I had to refactor the codes, I would try to reduce duplication when adding buttons or boxes.
+Thus, I would make a method that can add arrange and display all the buttons and boxes that I want to add.
+I would also refactor the removeSong method and findSong method from PlayList class since both methods have the same logic, which is finding the song based on the title of the song and if it matches, the methods bring the desired result.
+Thus, I can make a new method called changePlayList that takes title as a parameter and returns the boolean value if it is true.
+Since removeSong method does more than finding a song, additional implementations can be added for this part.